 This is the unique feature of Pillaiyar’s figure.
 The Pranav Mantra ‘Om’ is the basis of the entire Universe.
 Pillaiyar is a representative figure of this Pranav Mantra.
 The Pranav Mantra ‘Om’ is the foundation of all knowledge.
 And Pillaiyar is the Lord of all knowledge.

 Well, you cannot.
 That requires other specialized tools.
-But the elephant’s trunk has such specialized abilities, like I told you before; it can pick up a small pin from the ground as easily as it can handle large logs with that same trunk and bend them, lift them and throw them in another direction.
+But the elephant’s trunk has such specialized abilities as I told you before; it can pick up a small pin from the ground as easily as it can handle large logs with that same trunk and bend them, lift them and throw them in another direction.

-What does Lord Ganesh make us realise with his trunk?
-Just as the elephant’s trunk has the ability to distil water from mud and thus quench its thirst we should also discard evil and take only what is good.
+What does Lord Ganesh make us realize with his trunk?
+Just as the elephant’s trunk has the ability to distill water from mud and thus quench its thirst we should also discard evil and take only what is good.

-Moreover, just as the elephant’ trunk clears obstacles in its way and helps other animals; we should also help others and not be selfish.
-Just as the elephant is able to handle with equal ease large logs and small pin, our Lord Ganesh also does not differentiate between greater devotees and lesser devotees, small work and great work, small prayer and big prayer.
+Moreover, just as the elephant’s trunk clears obstacles in its way and helps other animals; we should also help others and not be selfish.
+Just as the elephant is able to handle with equal ease large logs and small pin, our Lord Ganesh also does not differentiate between greater devotees and lesser devotees, small work and great work, a small prayer, and big prayer.
 He accepts the prayers of all people of the earth and blesses them as they deserve.

-Lord Ganesh’s ‘vahana’ or vehicle is the shrew (of the mouse family).
+Lord Ganesh’s ‘vahana’ (vehicle) is the shrew (of the mouse family).
 The shrew which is small made is the ‘vahana’ of the big made Lord Ganesh.
-The shrew which makes a small hole in the wall of the house and makes its entry, keeps tunneling until it makes a large hole.
+The shrew which makes a small hole in the wall of the house and makes its entry keeps tunneling until it makes a large hole.

-In the same manner, small desires which form in our heart, keep growing and finally pervade our whole heart.
+In the same manner, small desires which form in our hearts, keep growing and finally pervade our whole hearts.
 It is to show us that we should prevent this that Lord Ganesh keeps the shrew under his control and has made it his ‘Vahana’.